 When considering weekly reporting, it is important to step back and reflect on the quality and purpose of the data being captured.
 The level of scrutiny applied to accruals and cost management at period close is naturally greater than that applied to figures reported every Friday.

-A useful consideration is whether weekly data is intended to inform decision-making or to reconcile to statutory reporting, as this distinction will influence both structure and level of detail.
+A useful consideration is whether weekly data is intended to inform decision-making or to reconcile to published reporting, either internal or external to the business, as this distinction will influence both structure and level of detail.

 Using weekly reporting to add insight #

 Weekly reporting can also be used in the opposite direction, by capturing additional detail rather than simply summarising results.
-For example, weekly sales captured by product line can be used to build a profile across the year through the introduction of a new dimension.
+For example, weekly sales captured by product line can be used to build a profile across the year, particularly where this detail is supplementary to that captured from the current design of period end close reporting.

 This approach allows weekly information to sit alongside monthly or periodic group accounts, providing additional insight without overloading the period close process.